This Mexican-inspired Authentic Homemade Flour Tortilla Recipe uses lard, along with simple ingredients to make 16 perfectly sized tortillas.

 And, any leftover tortillas, place in a sealed plastic bag.

-FAQ – How Do I Make Tortilla Bowls?
+How Do I Make Tortilla Bowls?

 It’s easy to make tortilla bowls without frying.
 And, you can fill them with your favorite ingredients.
 Best of all–you made everything from scratch–start to finish.

-Delicious Recipes that Use Flour Tortillas
+My Favorite Recipes Using Flour Tortillas

 Here are just a few of my favorite recipes that use flour tortillas as part of the ingredient list: